otrv4/otrv4/otrv4.md

 The secret scalar 'sk' is defined as SECRET_SCALAR.

 1. Hash the 57-byte symmetric key ('sym_key') using SHAKE-256(sym_key).
 Store
-   the digest in a 114-byte large buffer.
+   the digest in a 114-byte buffer.
 Only the lower 57 bytes (denoted 'h') are used for generating the public key.
 2. Prune the buffer 'h': the two least significant bits of the first byte are cleared, all eight bits of the last byte are cleared, and the